refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/2-add-show-page.md

     next: tutorial/adding-crud-actions/add-create-page
 ---

 This post shows how to implement the `show` page of `blog_posts` resource without resorting to `<MuiShowInferencer />`.
-Basically, we just replace the existing code inside the `src/pages/blog-posts/show.tsx` file with the Inferencer-generated code.
+We replace the existing code inside the `src/pages/blog-posts/show.tsx` file with the Inferencer-generated **refine** and **Material UI** components.

 ## The Show Page

 The Inferencer-generated `<BlogPostShow />` component is available at the `/blog-posts/show/:id` route.
-For a blog post with a given `:id`, when we visit its `show` page, we can view the code in a modal by clicking on `Show the auto-generated code` button.
-The code looks like below:
+For a blog post with a given `:id`, when we visit its `show` page, we can view the code in a modal by clicking on `Show the auto-generated code` button:

 ```TypeScript
 // src/pages/blog-posts/show.tsx